Updated: 2 days ago

 It's up to you to tell them what services (packages) are best suited for them and their needs.
 YOU'RE the expert.
 Not them.

 I hope that this was helpful to you and pushed you further in the right direction.
-If you're still struggling with either of the mistakes mentioned above and aren't sure how to execute them, click here to book a free discovery call with your Style Professor, Christen of Project Style University!
+If you're still struggling with either of the mistakes mentioned above and aren't sure how to execute them, click here to learn more about The Style Squad and the benefits of becoming a member!